Menu Close

 Q.3.
 What did Jesus mean to convey with His entry into Jerusalem on a donkey?
 What did the crowds make of Christ’s entry?
 When did the disciples understand Christ’s actions? – (Jn.12:12-19)

-Posted in Day 1, Bible Books, Gospels, BRP Plus, New Testament, John, Year 4, Chapter 12, Week 39
+Posted in Gospels, Day 1, Bible Books, New Testament, BRP Plus, John, Year 4, Chapter 12, Week 39